 Spatial variations of winds cause divergence and convergence of the Ekman transport, leading to a vertical velocity, termed Ekman pumping (downwelling; directed downward) and suction (upwelling; directed upward) velocity, WEK, at the base of the Ekman layer.
 WEK = 1/(/f), where is the density and f the Coriolis force.
 The 2021 WEK anomaly pattern (Fig. 3.13c) shows marked downwelling (negative) anomalies in the off-equatorial Pacific and marked upwelling (positive) anomalies in the off-equatorial Indian Ocean with magnitudes exceeding 16 cm year-1 in both regions.
 These anomalies represent an enhancement of the regional mean conditions.
 On the other hand, the upwelling (positive) anomalies north of the equatorial Atlantic were a reduction of the typical downwelling condition.
 Outside of the equatorial zones, WEK anomalies of substantial magnitude are observed at higher latitudes.
 The strengthened westerlies over the ACC induced larger upwelling (positive) anomalies, further amplifying the typical upper Ekman suction.
 The weakened westerlies in the North Atlantic produced downwelling anomalies to the north and upwelling anomalies to the south, which weakened the mean conditions.
-The 2021 WEK tendency anomaly pattern (Fig. 3.13d) suggests that there was an enhanced mean upwelling in the equatorial Indian Ocean during a weakly negative IOD index year, an enhanced mean downwelling in the western equatorial Pacific during the double-dip La Niña, and a weakened mean downwelling in the equatorial Atlantic when a strong Atlantic Niño prevailed.
+The 2021 WEK 2021 – 2020 difference pattern (Fig. 3.13d) suggests that there was an enhanced mean upwelling in the equatorial Indian Ocean during a weakly negative IOD index year, an enhanced mean downwelling in the western equatorial Pacific during the double-dip La Niña, and a weakened mean downwelling in the equatorial Atlantic when a strong Atlantic Niño prevailed.

 4) Long-term perspective